purbon/kafka-on-search-workshop/README.md

 The workshop setup is based on [Docker](pre-requisites.adoc) as it helps delivering uniform infrastructure for the students, you can adapt this to your needs.

-Included in this repository there is as well an app [scaffold](app/SearchEngAppScaffold/) that could be used to let the workshop attendees time to develop their own Kafka Streams solutions.
+Included in this repository there is as well an app [scaffold](SearchEngApp-Scaffold/) that could be used to let the workshop attendees time to develop their own Kafka Streams solutions.

+Full proposed solutions for the exercises in this workshop are provided in https://github.com/purbon/kafka-on-search-workshop-answers or at demand.

 ## Questions